 Do not italicize unless part of a publication title; always capitalize The.
 The Princeton Review is an education services company known for its test-prep courses, education programs, and graduate school guidebooks.
 The Princeton Review is not affiliated with Princeton University and is not a magazine.

-The BYU Marriott School of Business is one of the top twenty-five colleges for students looking to start their own business, according to rankings published by Entrepreneur magazine and The Princeton Review.
+The BYU Marriott School of Business is one of the top undergraduate programs for students looking to start their own business, according to rankings published by Entrepreneur magazine and The Princeton Review.

 The directors expected the meeting to continue until 3:30 p.m.